NIHON KOHDEN Vismo PVM-4000 series bedside monitors

 Only share the expensive hardware, not the cheap sockets

-In case you are thinking we are not aware there are monitoring hardware being embedded in the NIHON KOHDEN Smart Cables, we had not missed it.
-This is a wrong understanding in the market and we can prove there are indeed no active electronics in the Smart Cables.
+If you have the misconception there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables, we are going to show you beyond any doubt there is absolutely no active electronics in the Smart Cables.

 What do the manufacturer mean by this statement?